-The quality of the random numbers used are critical to the security of TLS.
-Choosing the right settings for TLS is important, but no single setting can take away the risk of using random numbers of low quality.
+The quality of the random numbers used is critical to the security of TLS.
+Choosing the right settings for TLS is important, but no single setting can take away the risks introduced by using random numbers of low quality.

 Every operating system and every TLS library contains methods to generate random numbers.
 In addition, hardware is available for the generation of random numbers.
 These hardware modules produce random numbers faster and of higher quality than software-only methods do.